Dale Bjorling

 Research

 Inflammation of the bladder due to non-infectious causes, and mechanisms that modulate pain sensation and bladder healing.
 The laboratory's primary research emphasis is the causes and pathogenesis of non-infectious cystitis and and the effects of infectious cystitis on the afferent nervous system.
-Clinical disorders of particular relevance to models used in the laboratory include urinary tract infection, Interstitial Cystitis (IC) in women, and Feline Urologic Syndrome (FUS) in cats.
-The goals of this research are to identify processes that promote inflammation, damage, and pain within the bladder and to investigate improved therapeutic modalities for treatment or prevention of symptoms assocated with cystitis.
-Current research is focused specifically on the role of cannabinoid signaling in nociception associated with cystitis.
+Current research is focused specifically on the role of microRNA-29 in regulation of lower urinary tract fibrosis.
+The overarching goal is determination of how fibrosis of the lower urinary tract affects function.

 Responsibilities

 Currently serving as Associate Dean for Research and Graduate Training.
-In this capacity, directing summer research program for veterinary students and 12 month mentored research program for veterinary students.
+In this capacity, assisting faculty with establishment and development of their programs of research, directing summer research program for veterinary students, and co-directing an NIH/NIDDK K12 program to support progression of investigators from postdoctoral training to successful indepence as an investigator.

 Clinical Interests